header-langage

 For Freedom, Blood Must Be Shed

-In the general public's perception, a company's change of domicile seems like a simple administrative procedure — fill out a few forms, change an address, and that's it.
-But in reality, this is not a "moving" that a few thousand dollars in administrative fees can settle; the giants must pay a staggering bill.
+In the general public's understanding, a company's change of domicile seems like a simple administrative procedure—a few forms to fill out, an address change.
+But in reality, this is not just a "moving" that can be done for tens of thousands of dollars in administrative fees; the giants must pay a breathtaking bill.

 Since the cost is so high, why would they rather "cut off their arm" and leave?

-This has evolved into a standardized "extortion pipeline": sue, disrupt the transaction, force the company to settle.
-The vast majority of companies, in order to not delay the transaction process, have to pay this "ransom," which often amounts to tens of millions or even billions of dollars.
+This has evolved into a standardized "extortion pipeline": sue, obstruct the deal, force the company to settle.
+The vast majority of companies, in order to not delay the transaction process, have to pay this "hush money," which often amounts to millions or even billions of dollars.

-At that moment, the jig was up.
+At that moment, the end of the line.

 For freedom, blood must be shed.